danifg/DiscoPointer/README.md

     ./scripts/train_tiger.sh

-Finally, to evalute the trained model, just use the following scripts (in Python3) to compute the F1 and Discontinuous F1 scores:
+Finally, to evaluate the trained model, just use the following scripts (in Python3) to compute the F1 and Discontinuous F1 scores:

     ./scripts/eval_negra.sh